jonnerd154/StargateProject-software/README.md

 [http://stargate.local](http://stargate.local)

 ## Web API
 There is a JSON API to interact with the Stargate via a web service.
+This enables anyone to build software that can control the Stargate.
+We'd love to see someone build a Stargate Command computer-style controller, or a RPG game that interfaces with the 'Gate.
+Your imagination is the limit!

 The documentation can be found in the repo, or at one of the below links

 - v1.0.0 (Current): https://app.swaggerhub.com/apis-docs/TheStargateProject/StargateWebAPI/1.0.0#/
 - v1.1.0 (In development): https://app.swaggerhub.com/apis-docs/TheStargateProject/StargateWebAPI/1.1.0